 Advocate of the Year Awards

 NSBA is seeking applications for the Lewis A. Shattuck Small Business Advocate of the Year Award which recognizes small-business owners who go above and beyond in advocating for the small-business community.
-Self nominations are encouraged.
 If you would like to nominate another business owner, please click here.

-Four finalists and the overall winner will be honored at NSBA’s upcoming Washington Presentation on June 23, 2014 in Washington, D.C.
-The deadline for nominations has been extended to May 2.
+Four finalists and the overall winner will be honored at NSBA’s upcoming Washington Presentation on June 1, 2015 in Washington, D.C.

 Qualifications and Criteria: